The White Tiger (Adiga novel): Freedom

-In an interview with Aravind Adiga, he talked about how "The White Tiger" was a book about a man's quest for freedom.
-Balram, the protagonist in the novel, worked his way out of his low social caste (often referred to as "the Darkness") and overcame the social obstacles that limited his family in the past.
-Climbing up the social ladder, Balram sheds the weights and limits of his past and overcomes the social obstacles that keep him from living life to the fullest that he can.
-In the book, Balram talks about how he was in a rooster coop and how he broke free from his coop.
-The novel is somewhat a memory of his journey to finding his freedom in India's modern day capitalist society.
-Towards the beginning of the novel, Balram cites a poem from the Muslim poet Iqbal where he talks about slaves and says "They remain slaves because they can’t see what is beautiful in this world."
-Balram sees himself embodying the poem and being the one who sees the world and takes it as he rises through the ranks of society, and in doing so finding his freedom.
+Adiga describes "The White Tiger" as the story of a man's quest for freedom.
+Balram, the protagonist in the novel, works his way out of his low social caste (often referred to as "the Darkness") and overcomes the social obstacles that limited his family in the past.
+He describes this journey toward freedom in modern capitalist India as breaking free from a rooster coop.
+Towards the beginning of the novel, discussing those at the bottom of the social ladder, Balram cites a poem from the Muslim poet Iqbal: "They remain slaves because they can’t see what is beautiful in this world."
+Balram sees himself embodying the poem as one who sees and takes the world's beauty as he rises through the ranks of society and, in doing so, finds his freedom.

 Social class/classism

-The book shows a modern day, capitalist Indian society with free market and free business.
-It also shows how it can create economic division.
-In India there are social classes and social castes.
-The novel portrays India's society as very negative towards the lower social caste.
+The White Tiger portrays a modern day, capitalist Indian society with free market, free business, and severe economic division, with very negative attitudes towards the lower social castes.

 Sections of the novel highlight discrimination against Muslims, India's largest religious minority.
 The protagonist's employers demand to know if he is Muslim.
-Later in the novel, a character is blackmailed and later sacked when he is outed as a secretly practicing Islam.
+Later in the novel, a character is blackmailed and later sacked when he is outed by the protagonist for secretly practicing Islam.

-The novel is based on the disparities of two worlds: darkness, inhabited by poor and underprivileged who cannot even meet the bare minimum; and the lighted world, inhabited by zamindars, politicians, businessmen etc. who shamelessly exploits the ones from darkness, making them poorer and grows their own grandeur.
-Balram refers to this as the "Darkness".
-When Balram was asked which caste he was from, he knew that it could ultimately cause a biased stance in his employer and determine the future of his employment.
-There is definitely a big difference seen in Balram's lower caste from back home and his current higher caste in their lifestyles, habits, and standards of living.
+The novel is based on the disparities of two worlds: darkness, inhabited by poor and underprivileged, and the lighted world, inhabited by zamindars, politicians, businessmen, etc. who shamelessly exploit those from darkness to grow their own grandeur.
+When Balram is asked his caste, he knows that it will cause a biased stance in his employer and determine the future of his employment.
+The White Tiger illustrates the enormous differences between Balram's lower caste and the higher caste in their lifestyles, habits, and standards of living, highlighting the socioeconomic discrimination in India's economic system that limits opportunity, social mobility, and health and creates divisions in Indian society.

-This novel highlights the socioeconomic discrimination in India's economic system, which creates divisions in Indian society.
-It limits opportunity, social mobility, health, and other rights and pleasures that should be given to all.
-There is a big difference in the amount of money spread around in society today and this book is alluding to that fact.